 Primary research is research that you collect yourself but going directly to the target market through a range of methods.
 Because it is data you create, you own the data set.

-Two types of results — exploratory information (determines the nature of a problem that hasn’t yet been clearly defined) and conclusive information (carried out to solve a problem that exploratory research identified) — from participants are collected as raw data and then analysed to gather insights from trends and comparisons.
+Two types of results — exploratory information (determines the nature of a problem that hasn’t yet been clearly defined) and conclusive information (carried out to solve a problem that exploratory research identified) — from participants are collected as raw data and then analyzed to gather insights from trends and comparisons.

 This method is good for getting the views of a lot of people at one time, especially when time is short, but it comes with its own management issues.
 The interviewer must prepare a way to gather answers and record these, while engaging in conversation with many people.